xXxZAIDxXx/HarvardX-CS50W-CS50-s-Web-Programming-with-Python-and-JavaScript/README.md

-# Some of the Public Projects
+# My fisrt Project 0 , the rest are private due to the educatnal terms of the Assignments
  https://xxxzaidxxx.github.io/HarvardX-CS50W-CS50-s-Web-Programming-with-Python-and-JavaScript/

 # Web Programming with Python and JavaScript